 Studies indicate that young women with flexible necks can be more to suffer whiplash.
 Additional, older adults with underlying cervical spine arthritis or disk degeneration will commonly experience whiplash.

-After whiplash we have a tendency to guard our necks.
-However, this tendency to guard ourselves will lead to worsening of symptoms due to disuse.
+After whiplash we have a tendency to guard our necks against motion.
+However, this tendency to guard ourselves will lead to worsening of symptoms due to muscle disuse.
 The neck muscles will weaken and range of motion will be further lost.
 Exercise is meant to restore normal function to our muscles and spinal segments, improve range of motion, and improve pain symptoms.

-It is highly recommended that returning to work as soon as your symptoms allow.
+It is highly recommended that you return to work as soon as your symptoms allow.
 Medical research recognizes a strong therapeutic value to maintaining your normal work and life routine as your symptoms allow.
 Do not wait to be 100% improved before returning to work.

 Dealing with a car wreck and the resulting aftermath can be stressful and time consuming.
 Both the patient and automobile are injured.
 Dealing with health and auto insurance companies can be difficult.
 In more severe cases, patients may lose work time and resulting income may be affected.
 It is important that the patient be mindful of the stress that can mount and make time for activities and relationships that can be beneficial for stress relief and maintenance of a positive, healing attitude.